TypeScript Type Guards

 return isString(arg) && arg.length > 5 // Error: property 'length' does not exist on type 'unknown'

-function isString(arg: unknown): arg is string { // Type guard
+function isString(arg: unknown): arg is string { // Type Predicate

 return typeof arg === 'string';